Food and crafts festival kicks off in Bukit Gombak as part of heartland rejuvenation efforts

 SINGAPORE – A three-day festival featuring food stalls, homemade crafts and live music kicked off at Bukit Gombak Neighbourhood Centre on April 5, as part of wider efforts to help heartland enterprises innovate and seize new opportunities.

-The Rasa Gombak Day Out is a first-of-its-kind event that showcases the history and heritage of the popular neighbourhood centre.
+Organised by Enterprise Singapore, Rasa Gombak Day Out is a first-of-its-kind event that showcases the history and heritage of the popular neighbourhood centre.

-Visitors can explore a variety of vendors offering traditional snacks, household wares and groceries, ranging from longstanding neighbourhood favourites to newly established businesses.
+Vendors, from longstanding neighbourhood favourites to newly established businesses, sell traditional snacks, household wares and groceries.

-The festival, which runs till April 7, is among the first activities organised by the Modern Heritage Heartland Hub, one of two pilot projects aimed at revitalising the heartlands, which was announced during the debate on the Ministry of Trade and Industry’s budget on March 1.
+The festival, which runs till April 7, is among the first activities organised by the Modern Heritage Heartland Hub, one of two pilot projects aimed at revitalising the heartland, which was announced during the debate on the Ministry of Trade and Industry’s budget on March 1.

-The event runs from 4pm to 9pm on April 5 and 12pm to 9pm on April 6 and 7.
+The event runs from 4pm to 9pm on April 5 and noon to 9pm on April 6 and 7.

 Minister of State for Trade and Industry Low Yen Ling, who was guest of honour at the festival on April 5, noted that the global retail industry has changed rapidly due to the growth of technology, the rise of e-commerce as well as fast-changing consumer preferences.

-The Government remains committed to supporting heartland merchants to continue to transform, innovate and capture new opportunities, she said, adding that events like the Rasa Gombak Day Out can bolster the vibrancy of neighbourhood centres and draw both Singaporeans and tourists alike.
+The Government remains committed to supporting heartland merchants to continue to transform, innovate and capture new opportunities, she said, adding that events like Rasa Gombak Day Out can bolster the vibrancy of neighbourhood centres and draw both Singaporeans and tourists alike.

 “When residents, Singaporeans and tourists come here, they will be able to experience the new and old in a very contemporary way,” Ms Low said.

-“We will work with our entrepreneurs and our heartland merchants in Bukit Gombak to co-curate new products and services, and more importantly, new experiences...
+“We will work with our entrepreneurs and our heartland merchants in Bukit Gombak to co-curate new products and services and, more importantly, new experiences...
 This is what we mean by repositioning Bukit Gombak Neighbourhood Centre into a Modern Heritage Heartland Hub.”

-Ms Shiny Phua, who has taken up a stall at the festival, said events like the Rasa Gombak Day Out can help build brand awareness for her business – AhMah’s Legacy, a kueh shop in Sin Ming Road.
+Ms Shiny Phua, who has taken up a stall at the festival, said events like Rasa Gombak Day Out can help build brand awareness for her business – AhMah’s Legacy, a kueh shop in Sin Ming Road.

-She added: “I like talking to potential customers to know more about their preferences and during these events, I get to expand my network by talking to customers and other vendors.”
+She added: “I like talking to potential customers to know more about their preferences, and during these events, I get to expand my network by talking to customers and other vendors.”

 Mr Rayn Leow, who owns boutique porcelain studio Ceramication, said such events are a good way for him to source potential customers as well as students for his pottery classes.